SushantmaniTripathi/Marketing_Automation_Agent/README.md

-# Social Automation Agent
+# Marketing Agent Syatem

-A professional module for Post Automation, part of the DMA Web Platform.
+A professional module for Marketing System Automation, part of the DMA Web Platform.

 # Screenshots